 Corn gluten meal is a powdery byproduct of the corn milling process.
 Originally used as a supplement in hog feed, corn gluten has become a common organic alternative to synthetic chemical herbicides.
 It can be effective as a pre-emergent herbicide used to control crabgrass and other lawn weeds, and it also has nutritional properties.
 Corn gluten meal is about 10 percent nitrogen by weight, meaning 100 pounds of corn gluten contains 10 pounds of nitrogen.
 This organic source of nitrogen is slowly released over a three- to four-month period.

 How Corn Gluten Works

 Corn gluten is useful only as a pre-emergent herbicide; it provides no post-emergent weed control.
 If crabgrass and other weed seeds have already germinated and taken root, a late application of corn gluten will only serve as fertilizer for the weeds.
 Further, applications of corn gluten need to be precisely timed around rainfall or watering.
 After application, corn gluten needs to be watered in, either by rainfall or by artificial watering, within five days of application.
 Rainfall of about 1/4 inch, or a comparable artificial watering, is ideal.
 After this, a dry period of one or two days is required to prevent weed seedlings that have germinated from growing roots.

 In other words, corn gluten needs water just after application, but a dry period is then required in order for germinated weed seeds to have their root production inhibited.
 It can be quite difficult to get this application timing precisely correct.

-The first application of corn gluten will suppress only about 60 percent of the weed seeds, and a single application may help suppress weeds for four to six weeks.
+The first application of corn gluten won't suppress all of the weed seeds, and a single application may help suppress weeds for four to six weeks.
 Heavy soils, extended rainy weather, and hot spells may require a monthly application or a second application in late summer.
 The initial results may be disappointing but after several applications, corn gluten sometimes reaches 80 percent effectiveness at controlling crabgrass.

 How Much Is Needed?